MoeraOrg/moeraorg.github.io/development/protocols/virtual-pages.md

 root* of the website (matches the website root by default, may be changed by [`X-Moera` header][2]).

+`/api-docs`

+Node API specification in OpenAPI format.

+`/api-ui.html`

+Web interface for executing node API requests.

+`/complains`

+(for sheriffs only) Complaints management interface.

+`/complains/<id>`

+(for sheriffs only) Management interface for a particular group of complaints, related to the same posting or comment.

 `/compose?id=<id>`

 Post composer.
 If `id` is not provided, the composer is opened for